Falkensmaze0/herd-rhythm/Developers_ChangeLog.md

 ---

 This updated changelog now accurately reflects the changes made to the ManagerDashboard component, as well as the addition of a new type file.
 The suggested edits have been placed in the appropriate section of the existing changelog format.

+- Refactored `src/components/reminders/ReminderCalendar.tsx`:
+- Replaced template literals in JSX className attributes with an array of class tokens joined by space.
+This avoids JSX/TSX parsing issues, improves build safety, and aligns class logic with the theme/token system.
+- Ensured reminder cell and day cell classNames are safely constructed for reliable dark/light theme integration.
+- Confirmed 100% tokenized color usage for all ReminderCalendar UI elements.
+- Successful build with theme infrastructure fully operational.